Eyewitness Memory Lab

 Ph.D.
 Student, Simon Fraser University

-Eva is a doctoral student in the Experimental Psychology and Law program.
-Her M.Sc. research, conducted while studying in England at the University of Portsmouth, examined whether evidentiary instructions could improve mock juror assessment of feature-comparison evidence.
-Her current research, which is funded by the Social Sciences and Humanities Research Council (SSHRC), focuses on improving judicial assessment of eyewitness identification evidence.
+Eva completed her M.Sc. studies in England at the University of Portsmouth, where she examined the role of evidentiary instructions on juror assessment of feature-comparison evidence.
+Her Ph.D. research, which is funded by SSHRC, focuses on improving judicial assessment of eyewitness identification evidence.

 Emma Kruisselbrink, B.Sc.
 (Hons), M.A.